ava-orange-education/Advanced-Data-Analytics-with-AWS/README.md

-# Data-Analytics-on-AWS-Joseph-Conley
+# Advanced Data Analytics with AWS
-Data Analytics on AWS Joseph Conley, published by Orange, AVA™
+Advanced Data Analytics with AWS, published by Orange, AVA™